 Solid fertilizer is mixed into the soil or sprinkled on top of the soil’s surface.
 Solid fertilizers are often available in powder or granular form.

 Fertilizer spikes slowly release nutrients over a period of time.
-It’s important to note that while these spikes make it easy to apply nutrients, they also decrease the control you have over nutrient application.
+It’s important to note that while these spikes make it easy to apply nutrients, they also decrease your control over nutrient application.

 What is Fertilizer Made Of?

 Fertilizers can be made from a wide variety of materials.
-To help understand these materials, it’s useful to break fertilizer down into organic and synthetic.
+To help understand these materials, it’s helpful to break fertilizer down into organic and synthetic.